cpeditor/cpeditor.github.io/content/en/docs/Installation/Build from source/_index.md

 On Linux, you will get `build/cpeditor`.

-On Mac, you will get `build/cpeditor.app`.
+On macOS, you will get `build/cpeditor.app`.

 On Windows, you will get `build\cpeditor.exe`, or `build\Release\cpeditor.exe`.
 If there are DLLs missing, you can add `%QtPath%\%QtVersion%\%Compiler%\bin` (for example, `D:\Qt\5.15.1\msvc2019_64\bin`) to the PATH environmental variable.